 I believe without a doubt that financial planning is the key to having peace of mind about your finances.

 Having a plan in place helps you stay calmer when markets go haywire.
 Planning enables you to focus less on what return you’re getting.

 Instead, your focus is on your progress towards the goals you set in your plan.

 Most people find it refreshing and tell me it helps eliminate worry about what’s happening in the day-to-day ups and downs of the market.

 The financial planning process

 Every client’s situation is different.
 Creating a plan is not a one size fits all endeavor.
 Our first meeting is to take the time to get to know each other and to understand the things that are most important to you.

 I want to know what keeps you up at night.
 Is it worrying about running out of money?
 Are you strapped with debt (credit card, student loan, cars, etc.) and concerned about how to pay it off?
 Are you worried about setting up and managing a budget?
 About how to manage your investments more effectively?
-Worries you may not have enough money to retire when you want?
+Are you worried you may not have enough money to retire when you want?

 We want to clarify and understand all of these things.